 When you want your students to learn how to draw spring flowers, but the average solution of putting them in a vase seems a bit ordinary, try placing them in a watering can instead.
 They are easy to draw, look very pretty, and can add a lot of color too!
-In fact, this watering can is a great example of how some LINES, can make this can SHAPE, look like it has some real FORM to it.
+In fact, this watering can is a great example of how some LINES, can give this can SHAPE, so it looks like it has some real FORM to it.
 (All Elements of Art, by the way.)

-To make a pretty painting like the sample above, use the Crayon and Watercolor PDF Tutorial that is linked below.
+To make a pretty painting, use the Crayon and Watercolor PDF Tutorial that is linked below.
 It shares how to draw the shapes, and what the crayon outlines might look like before you paint.
 (Note: Real watercolor paper and liquid watercolor paint will create your best results!)